 No matter how hot it is outside, I still enjoy sipping on a warm bowl of soup.
-There's something so simple and nourishing about soup—it's a mélange of flavors, textures and nutrients.
-Warm foods and liquids are more easily absorbed by the body, decreasing the amount of work out onto the digestive system.
+There's something so simple and nourishing about soup.

+It's a mélange of flavors, textures, and nutrients.
+Warm foods and liquids are more easily absorbed by the body, decreasing the amount of work out for the digestive system.

-They're so versatile, tasty, and filling that they satisfy the biggest meat eaters too.
-And now that we're in the thick of autumn, it's a perfectly (and socially) acceptable time to make all kinds of soups.
+They're so versatile, tasty, and filling that they satisfy the biggest meat-eaters, too.
+Now we're in the thick of autumn, and it's finally a perfectly (and socially) acceptable time to make all kinds of soups.

-1. Pumpkin (or squash soup)
+1. Pumpkin (or Squash Soup)

 Make a meal of the pumpkin gourd this year by turning it into a creamy, spicy, and sweet soup.

 2. Tomato Bisque

-It may make you want to curl up on the couch with a good book and a comfy sweater…and that's exactly the point!
+It may make you want to curl up on the couch with a good book and a comfy sweater—and that's exactly the point!

 It's an aromatic feast all on its own.
 Once you lift the spoon to your lips, you enter an entirely magical tummy-tickling domain.

 4. Spiced Black Bean

 Spice it up or down the heat meter to your tongue's liking.
 Serve it with warm tortillas and sliced avocado.

 5. Creamy Cauliflower

-But a decent knock-off can be made at home, with little more than a cauliflower and a good blender and a good imagination that puts you in the corner window staring down E. 12th street. http://www.savvyvegetarian.com/vegetarian-recipes/cream-of-cauliflower-soup.php
+But a decent knock-off can be made at home, with little more than cauliflower, a good blender, and a good imagination that puts you in the corner window staring down E. 12th Street.

 6. Vegan Vegetable

 Here's a recipe I rely on a lot (especially since I wrote it!).
-Serve for lunch by itself or with rice or noodles as a dinner stew.
+Serve for lunch by itself or with rice or noodles for dinner stew.

 7. Tuscan Kale and White Bean